mediocregopher/swapgur/README.md

 swapgur
 =======

-Give and image, get an image
+Give and image, get an image.
+A simple site built with go and redis in a single evening.